WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Introduction

 \section{Introduction}

-The rapid evolution of large language models (LLMs) has produced various models specialized for tasks including chat~\cite{gpt4,gpt-4o,deepseek-v3,llama3}, coding~\cite{claude, qwen-coder}, and reasoning~\cite{deepseek-r1, openai-o3, gemini, qwen3}.
-This proliferation introduces significant challenges for model serving, as platforms must now concurrently host multiple models to meet varied user demands.
+The rapid evolution of large language models (LLMs) has led to a diverse ecosystem of specialized models tailored for tasks such as chat~\cite{gpt4,gpt-4o,deepseek-v3,llama3}, coding~\cite{claude, qwen-coder}, and reasoning~\cite{deepseek-r1, openai-o3, gemini}.
+This proliferation introduces significant challenges for model serving, as platforms must now concurrently host a multitude of model variants to meet varied user demands.
 For example, OpenAI offers more than 20 model variants through its API~\cite{openai-models}.

-Serving multiple LLMs is challenging due to the highly dynamic workloads.
-As LLM loads frequently change~\cite{blitzscale, muxserve, prism}, a dedicated allocation strategy (i.e., a set of GPUs is dedicated to serve a particular model) leads to low GPU utilization.
-To solve this problem, existing solutions can be divided into two categories: (1) autoscaling approaches that automatically scale the number of instances for each model according to current loads~\cite{serverlessllm, blitzscale,lambdascale, paraserve, atc25_torpor, atc25_deepserve}, and (2) GPU sharing approaches that colocate models on the same GPUs and perform spatial and temporal sharing~\cite{li2023alpaserve, muxserve, prism, qlm}.
+Efficiently serving multiple LLMs is challenging due to highly dynamic workloads.
+Since request volumes fluctuate frequently~\cite{blitzscale, muxserve, prism}, a dedicated allocation strategy (i.e., a set of GPUs is dedicated to serving a particular model) leads to severe GPU under-utilization during idle periods.
+To solve this problem, existing solutions can be divided into two categories: (1) autoscaling approaches that scale the number of instances for each model according to current loads~\cite{serverlessllm, blitzscale,lambdascale, paraserve, atc25_torpor, atc25_deepserve, tangram, pipeboost, coral}, and (2) GPU sharing approaches that colocate multiple models on the same GPU through spatial and temporal sharing~\cite{li2023alpaserve, muxserve, prism, qlm, atc25_weaver,sosp25_aegaeon}.

-Unfortunately, although these approaches can improve cluster-wide GPU utilization, they have non-negligible impact on inference performance.
-Autoscaling approaches incur waiting periods for a burst of requests, as model instances should be initialized on-demand.
-GPU sharing approaches have no initialization overhead, but limit the KV cache space of colocated models, which is essential for LLM serving.
+Unfortunately, although these approaches can improve cluster-wide GPU utilization, they impose a non-negligible impact on inference performance.
+Autoscaling suffers from significant cold-start latency, as initializing new instances on-demand during request bursts is time-consuming.
+Conversely, GPU sharing avoids initialization delays but severely constricts the KV cache capacity available to each model---a critical resource for maintaining high throughput and handling long sequences in LLM serving.